Everything You Need to Know About RDF

 RDF Reification

-RDF applications sometimes need to describe other RDF statements using RDF, for instance, to record information about when statements were made, who made them, or other similar information (this is sometimes referred to as "provenance" information).
-Moreover, sometimes we will come across use cases where we deduce facts in our model, and the deducted facts also need to be used and modeled (become the subject of a new RDF statements).
-For example, if a detective (Sherlock Holmes) deduced that the gardener is the one who has killed the butler, then I might want to use this new discovered fact in a new RDF statement.
+applications sometimes need to describe other statements using RDF, for instance, to record information about when statements were made, who made them, or other similar information (this is sometimes referred to as "provenance" information).
+Moreover, sometimes we will come across use cases where we deduce facts in our model, and the deducted facts also need to be used and modeled (become the subject of a new statements).
+For example, if a detective (Sherlock Holmes) deduced that the gardener is the one who has killed the butler, then I might want to use this new discovered fact in a new statement.
 This is another use case of reification.

 rdf:Statement